Skip to content

 Department of Radiology

-Alexander McKinneyWelcome to the Department of Diagnostic Radiology!
-Here at the University of Miami Health System (“UHealth”) and the Miller School of Medicine (MSOM), our mission is to provide outstanding patient care in a precision fashion, advance the field of radiology through cutting-edge data science-based research, and train the next generation of radiologists, presumably using AI as their “partner”.
+At the University of Miami Health System (UHealth) and the Miller school of Medicine (MSOM), our mission is to provide outstanding patient care in a precision fashion, advance the field of radiology through cutting-edge, data science-driven research, and train the next generation of radiologists who will partner with artificial intelligence (AI) as their “agent”.

-Entering into my 4th year here as Department Chair, I continue to believe that our faculty is our most valuable asset, as we prioritize their professional growth and well-being through faculty development and mentorship (FDM) programs.
-According to our school’s mission, we follow the C.A.R.E.S. acronym of espousing excellence in each of the academic arenas: Clinical, Administrative, Research (and Innovation), Education, and Service.
-We also recognize the importance of open communication, recognition of achievements, and providing the resources and advocacy to promote our faculty.
-This entails a supportive and balanced work environment to maintain high morale, with particular emphases on diversity, equity, and wellness.
-Our departmental leadership team has helped me champion this effort; we foresee that our faculty size will have doubled when we pass the 5 year point.
-We have successfully recruited a number of nationally and internationally prominent faculty to augment these efforts.
+We continue to believe our faculty is our most valuable asset and prioritize their professional growth and well-being through faculty development and mentorship (FDM) programs.
+In particular, Dr. Steven Falcone (Associate Chair), along with Drs.
+Felipe Munera, Monica Yepes, Ty Subhawong, Marcia Javitt, and Jean Jose, have been instrumental in fostering this culture of support.
+Aligned with our school’s mission, we follow the C.A.R.E.S. acronym, striving for excellence in Clinical, Administrative, Research (and Innovation), Education, and Service domains.
+We also value open communication, celebrating achievements, and providing resources and advocacy to promote our faculty’s success.
+This includes maintaining a balanced work environment to support high morale, with a focus on creating a culture of equity, belonging, and wellness.
+Our departmental leadership team has championed these efforts.
+We have successfully recruited several nationally and internationally prominent faculty to enhance these efforts.

 Sincerely,